As the school year begins, it’s the perfect time for a personal finance tune-up—before you get too swamped with classroom demands.

 If you already have life insurance, take the time to review your coverage and your designated beneficiaries.
 This is especially important if you’ve experienced any personal changes, such as marriage, divorce or a birth.

 Most NEA members are eligible for NEA Complimentary Life Insurance, issued by Prudential Company of America (Prudential).
 Click here to learn more and provide or update your beneficiaries.
-For additional coverage, our life insurance calculators can help you figure out what kind of insurance to get and how much you need.
+For additional coverage, our life insurance calculator can help you figure out what kind of insurance to get and how much you need.

 Many people put off writing a will.
 Who wants to think about their own mortality?
 But everyone has to go sometime, and you certainly don’t want to be unprepared in case of an accident or sudden illness.